Rock Against Racism Northern Carnival, 1978 | Thomas Blower

 Carnival Against The Nazis

-In 1978, Thomas attended the Northern Carnival Against the Nazis in Manchester’s Alexandra Park.
+On the 15th of July 1978, Thomas attended the Northern Carnival Against the Nazis in Manchester’s Alexandra Park.
 The carnival was conceived by Bernie Wilcox of Rock Against Racism and Geoff Brown of the Anti-Nazi League.
-Bernie and Geoff were among the thousands of Manchester-based anti-racists who traveled to the first ‘Carnival against the Nazis’ in London’s Victoria Park.
-It was on the train journey back home that Brown and Wilcox decided Manchester needed to put on its own carnival to join the fight against racism and the far right.
+Bernie and Geoff were among the thousands of Manchester-based anti-racists who travelled to the first ‘Carnival against the Nazis’ in London’s Victoria Park.
+On the train journey back home, Brown and Wilcox decided Manchester needed to put on its own carnival to join the fight against racism and the far right.

 March from Strangeways

 The Northern Carnival featured performances from X-O-Dus (who later signed to Factory Records), Buzzcocks, China Street, and Steel Pulse.
-Prior to the bands performing, in excess of 15,000 people marched from Strangeways Prison (where it was believed the National Front had infiltrated the staff) to Alexandra Park.
+Before the bands performed, more than 15,000 people marched from Strangeways Prison (where it was believed the National Front had infiltrated the staff) to Alexandra Park.
 During the march, a number of reggae, punk, and steel bands played on the back of lorries, creating the carnival atmosphere that would spill into the park later in the afternoon.

 Police line up by Strangeways Prison ahead of the march to Alexandra Park.